Outgoing Manchester United chief executive David Gill expects Wayne Rooney to stay at the club.

-Rooney asked to leave United before Sir Alex Ferguson announced his retirement at the start of May, and Goal understands the striker is still determined to leave following the arrival of David Moyes.
+Rooney asked to leave United before Sir Alex Ferguson announced his retirement at the start of May and the striker is still determined to leave following the arrival of David Moyes.

 But Sir Alex had insisted before his departure that Rooney would not be sold.